To use Touch ID for user authentication in Horizon Client, you must meet certain requirements.

 - Horizon Client requirements

-- Enable Touch ID by tapping Enable Touch ID on the server login screen.
-After you successfully log in, your Active Directory credentials are stored securely in the iOS device's Keychain.
-The Enable Touch ID option is shown the first time you log in and does not appear after Touch ID is enabled.
+- Enable Touch ID when you connect to the server.
+After you successfully log in, your Active Directory credentials are stored securely on the Mac client system.
+The Touch ID option is shown the first time you log in and does not appear after Touch ID is enabled.